adambard/learnxinyminutes-docs/mercurial.html.markdown

 ### rebase

-Move changeset (and descendants) to a different branch
+Move changeset (and descendants) to a different branch.

 Rebase uses repeated merging to graft changesets from one part of history (the source) onto another (the destination).
 This can be useful for